 But, we do have a few crucial “bones to pick.”
 First, under no circumstance should you feed your dog cooked fish, chicken or beef bones from your own meal.
 Bones that are too small or too soft can easily splinter and quickly become choking hazards or cause critical digestive issues.
 And, never feed your pup raw bones such as beef tails or necks from poultry as they carry bacteria like salmonella and e-coli and can spoil quickly.
 Also, only offer bones to your pooch when you’re around and close by to supervise.
 If you do decide to leave your pup alone with a bone, make sure it’s a large joint bone free of small pieces that could pose a choking threat, and that you toss the bone within 1-2 days to prevent bacteria from growing, which can result in digestive disorders or parasites.

 Remember to always consult with your vet and use discerning judgment when it comes to “chewsing” your dog’s bone.

 *While a popular choice among dog owners, rawhide bones should be avoided because they can be dangerous, especially to puppies.
-According to PuppySpot veterinarian Dr. Brandon Sinn, the bones can cause upset a dog’s stomach if swallowed and also pose a choking hazard.
-In particular, rawhide bones made in China have a tendency to have bacterial contamination.
+According to PuppySpot veterinarian Dr. Brandon Sinn, the bones can upset a dog’s stomach if swallowed and also pose a choking hazard.
+In particular, rawhide bones made in China tend to have bacterial contamination.
 “If done right they are OK at best, but with the wrong dog can be deadly,” warns Dr. Sinn.